bdtripp/chord_and_scale_finder/README.md

 ### Input:
 Make selections from the following drop-downs:
-- **Root:**		Select the musical note that will be used as the root of the chord or scale (i.e. select “C” as the root if you want to find “C major chord”
+- **Root:**		Select the musical note that will be used as the root of the chord or scale (i.e. select “C” as the root if you want to find “C major chord”).
 - **Quality:**	Select Major, Minor, Augmented or Diminished if you are finding a chord.
 		Select Major or Minor if you are finding a scale.
 - **Type:**		Select Chord or Scale.